thng4165/Drug-Repurposing/Codes/VDA_GMSBMF/README.md

 The results will be automatically saved into the directory: Results.   <br>

 ## cite
-If you use this code in your research, please cite: <br> Yang, et al. Computational drug repositioning based on multi-similarities bilinear matrix factorization.
+[1] Yang, et al. Computational drug repositioning based on multi-similarities bilinear matrix factorization.
 Briefings in Bioinformatics 22.4 (2021): bbaa267. <br>
 Wang, et al. Drug repositioning for SARS-CoV-2 by Gaussian kernel similarity bilinear matrix factorization. <br>

-## contact<br>
-Email: xiang.ju@foxmail.com